Chia-Network/chia-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 **"Reported" netspace by Chia can't be trusted**

-It's commonly argued that "Chia Network' claims' the netspace is size X" or that the netspace is somehow a fabrication of marketing hype on Chia Network's part.
+It's commonly argued that "Chia Network 'claims' the netspace is size X" or that the netspace is somehow a fabrication of marketing hype on Chia Network's part.
 It's important to note that the reported estimated size of the netspace is calculated by the software itself, using formulas and metrics that are openly documented in the open-source project in GitHub.
 No one person or entity is responsible for "claiming" the netspace size is X, it's simply math that is based on the current blockchain state, using algorithms that make estimates based on activity.
 Yes, it can be off by a percentage depending on the current network state, but never by a material amount, and it self-corrects regularly.

 It's also important to note that blockchain explorers often use a different formula than the one in the Chia GUI to calculate netspace.